chippr-robotics/chippr-agi/docs/_specs/02_Events.md

+---
+layout: default
+lang: en
-# Event-Driven Architecture in Chippr-AGI
+title: "Event-Driven Architecture in Chippr-AGI"
+permalink: /Start_here/Events
+parent: startHere

-Event-driven architecture is a design pattern that promotes loose coupling and effective communication between different parts of an application.
-In Chippr-AGI, this architecture is used to manage interactions between systems and components while maintaining a modular and scalable structure.
+description: "Event-driven architecture is a design pattern that promotes loose coupling and effective communication between different parts of an application.
+In Chippr-AGI, this architecture is used to manage interactions between systems and components while maintaining a modular and scalable structure."
+---

 ## The Basics of Event-Driven Architecture